saor48/project3/README.md

 # English Chat Page
-A chat application to teach basic English writing for non-native speakers.
+A chat application to teach basic English spelling and structure for non-native speakers.
 Expected input is a single phrase.
 App is multi-player and with a limit set on number of users Ideal for classroom use or student practice